 The Barbican, the crossing point

-The army used it only once for the city’s defense, during the Swedish invasion in 1656.
-Thus, it was dismantled in the 18th Century because of its obsolescence but was finally rebuilt in 1938.
+Since the army used it only once for the city’s defense during the Swedish invasion in 1656, it was dismantled in the 18th Century.
+Then, it was rebuilt in 1938.

-Regrettably, during the war, it was wiped out again and rebuilt just like the ramparts simultaneously as the old town.
+Regrettably, during the war, it was wiped out again and rebuilt just like the ramparts simultaneously as the old town.t again and rebuilt just like the ramparts simultaneously as the old town.

 The ramparts of Warsaw